whatifif/handgesture/README.md

 ## Controlling a Computer by Hand Gesture

-It would be nice to controll a computer by hand gesture and voice remotely.
+It would be nice to controll a computer by hand gesture and/or voice remotely.

-This can make people freed from the keyboard and mouse, solving the health problem caused by sitting steady all day long.
+This can make people freed from the keyboard and mouse, solving the health problem caused by sitting steady for a long time.

+If applied for a game, this makes playersfeel more immersive by interacting with their body gesture.

+The interaction with hand gesture is necessary for VR/AR age.

 ### Markdown